RanilSD/simple_README_generator/README.md

   Email: ranilsd86@gmail.com

   ## Credits
-  Ranil Dissanayaka, This README was greated by the project generator itself.
+  Ranil Dissanayaka, This README was created originally by the project generator itself, and then augmented later by adding the demo video.